TaskBot Challenge FAQs

 What is a TaskBot?

 A TaskBot is a conversational agent that assists customers in completing DIY and Cooking tasks requiring multiple steps and decisions.
-It is the first conversational AI challenge to incorporate multimodal (voice and vision) customer experiences.
+It is the second conversational AI challenge to incorporate multimodal (voice and vision) customer experiences.

 Can I choose to build any type of conversational bot?